CHTC/chtc-website-source/_uw-research-computing/tensorflow-singularity-wait.md

-Typically, software in CHTC jobs is installed or compiled locally by individual users and then brought along to each job, either using the default file transfer or our SQUID web server.
+Typically, software in CHTC jobs is installed or compiled locally by individual users and then brought along to each job, either using the default file transfer or our staging system.
 However, another option is to use a *container* system, where the software is installed in a *container image*.
 CHTC (and the OS Pool) have capabilities to access and start containers and run jobs inside them.
 One container option